cywolf/indy-hipe/text/agent-message-routing/README.md

 Now that Bob has established a new delivery path via Agents-4-All and communicated this change to Alice, he can remove the routing record he once had with Agents-R-Us.

-In order to remove this routing record, Bob's agent prepares and sends the following message to Agents-R-Us:
+In order to remove this routing record, Bob's Agent prepares and sends the following message to Agents-R-Us:

 ```json
 {